 Another factor that can increase the cost of your solar energy system is marketing and sales spending.
 Solar installers spend money trying to attract customers, whether through phone calls, door-to-door salespeople, flyers, or other forms of direct advertising.
 Luckily, this is a cost you can control: by using an online comparison-shopping platform like the EnergySage Solar Marketplace, you can lower the costs your installer would otherwise incur by trying to market to you.

-How much can you save with solar?
+Solar panel savings calculator: how much can you save with solar?

 Three Tips for Solar Shoppers

-Homeowners who get multiple quotes save 10% or more
+1. Homeowners who get multiple quotes save 10% or more

 As with any big ticket purchase, shopping for a solar panel installation takes a lot of research and consideration, including a thorough review of the companies in your area.
 A recent report by the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) recommended that consumers compare as many solar options as possible to avoid paying inflated prices offered by the large installers in the solar industry.